About: Brothers & Sisters general

 “She told me a few things about you … and Paige… She wasn’t exactly gossiping, just…”

-Helen stops upon realizing that, in a way, Sophia had
+Helen stops upon realizing that, in a way, Sophia had been gossiping.

 “She was just providing you with valuable information?”
 Mateo teases lightly.
 Helen rolls her eyes, but grins nonetheless.
 Mateo signals her to sit down and he’s so surprised by her appearance in general, that he doesn’t notice that Paige and Bradley enter as well.